-Doctors hope Respiratory Clinics minimize the number of COVID-19 patients affected
+Doctors hope respiratory clinics minimize the number of COVID-19 patients affected

-“The Respiratory Clinic was our response to the eventually surge of the Coronavirus or COVID-19 patients that we will be seeing in the future,” said Physician at Hutchinson Health Clinic, Dr. Scott Pauly.
+“The respiratory clinic was our response to the eventual surge of the coronavirus or COVID-19 patients that we will be seeing in the future,” said Dr. Scott Pauly, Hutchinson Health Clinic.

 The goal is to eliminate overcrowding in the emergency rooms.
 Patients can call their doctors, tell them their symptoms.
 After that, they will be told to either go to the new clinic or stay at home.